redpanda-data/terraform-provider-redpanda/docs/resources/namespace.md

 ### Required

 - `name` (String) Name of the namespace.
-Changing the name of a namespace will result in a new namespace being created and the old one being destroyed
+Changing the name of a namespace destroys the old namespace and creates a new one.

 ### Read-Only

-- `id` (String) UUID of the namespace
+- `id` (String) UUID of the namespace.